 Testosterone therapy for men

-Testosterone therapy uses the male hormone testosterone to treat symptoms of low testosterone level.
+Testosterone therapy uses the male hormone testosterone to treat symptoms of low testosterone levels (hypogonadism), including:

 - Keeping bones and muscles strong